Riwajchalise/phpblog/pages/mydoc/mydoc_database_Query.md

 A database query is a request for data from a database.
 The request is to retrive and manipulate data from the database.

 ## Select
 Select statement is used to select data from database.
-The returned is stored in database.
+It returns the stored data from the database.

 ### Syntax
 ```